google/flatbuffers/docs/source/PythonUsage.md

 To access vectors you pass an extra index to the vector field accessor.
-Then a second method with the same name suffixed by `Length` let's you know the number of elements you can access:
+Then a second method with the same name suffixed by `_length` let's you know the number of elements you can access:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.py}
     for i in xrange(monster.inventory_length()):